-There isn’t always an explanation for the cause of high blood pressure (hypertension), but most people develop it because of their diet, lifestyle, or medical condition.
+There isn’t always an explanation for the cause of hypertension, but most people develop it because of their diet, lifestyle, or medical condition.

-Sometimes high blood pressure runs in families and can also worsen with age.
+Your ethnicity, family history and age may also be significant factors.
 People living in deprived areas are at higher risk of having high blood pressure, and it is also more common if you are of black African or black Caribbean descent.
-Even in these cases, you may still be able to improve your blood pressure by changing your diet and being active.

 In a small number of people, the cause of high blood pressure can be identified.
 Doctors sometimes call this secondary hypertension.
 For example, an abnormal production of hormones from the adrenal glands can lead to high blood pressure.
 If your doctor gives you treatment for the hormonal condition, your blood pressure should then return to normal.